oddlama/agenix-rekey/README.md

 all secrets in your repository.
 Typically this will be a YubiKey or a password protected age identity.

-What differentiates this from "classical" agenix is that your secrets will automatically be rekeyed only for the hosts that require it.
-Also the rekeyed secrets don't need to be added to your flake repository since they are entierly ephemeral.
+What differentiates this from "classical" agenix is that your secrets will automatically be rekeyed only for the hosts that require it. additionally, they don't need to be added to your flake repository since they are entierly ephemeral.
 You can read [how it works](#how-does-it-work) below.

 - No need to manually keep track of which key is needed for which host (no `secrets.nix`)